Is It Possible to Get a Medical Cannabis Card with a Felony?

 Can Felons Get Medical Marijuana?
 Most Likely No if They’re Trying to Open a Business…

-Most states that offer legal medical marijuana programs do not allow felons to attain commercial business licenses.
-It is especially the case if their prior convictions were for drug or drug trafficking-related charges.
+Most states that offer legal, medical marijuana programs do not allow felons to attain commercial business licenses.
+This is especially the case if their prior convictions were for drug- or drug trafficking-related charges.

 “Permitting those who have demonstrated the interest and willingness to ignore state and federal drug laws sends the wrong signals to those who would participate in the legal, regulated [marijuana] industry.”

-Many other U.S. states have implemented similar restrictions to would-be cannabis business operators with a felony conviction.
+Many other U.S. states have implemented similar restrictions for would-be cannabis business operators with felony convictions.
 These restrictions are supposed to “legitimize the trade.”
 One concern is the transportation of MMJ products from a legal to an illegal state.

 All states where recreational cannabis is legal restrict marijuana business licenses based on criminal conviction history.